cloudnative-id/community-operator/README.md

 # community-operator
 The Community Operator provides Kubernetes native deployment and management of your community.
 The purpose of this project is to simplify and automate community management in top of Kubernetes clusters.

+Community-operator currently watch CRDs on the same namespace as the community-operator deployed.

 ### Feature
 #### API
 - [x] weekly API & controller